ashishb/androidtool/README.md

 ### Sub-command description
     doctor - ensures that you have right version of Java.
-In the future, it will check Android SDK installation as well. list build tools - lists available build tools list api versions - lists different SDK versions available to install list installed packages - lists installed packages install basic packages - installs a basic set of packages.
+In the future, it will check Android SDK installation as well. list build tools - lists available build tools list api versions - lists different SDK versions available to install list other packages - lists packages apart from build tools and api versions list installed packages - lists installed packages list avds - lists setup AVDs
+    install basic tools - installs a basic set of tools.
 Highly recommended to run it the first time. install version - installs a particular API version update all - updates all installed packages to the latest versions.